 While the Xiaomi 14 Ultra is not cheap, it fares well when compared to competing flagship models.
 It is also likely to drop in price more quickly – on the second-hand market too – compared with the likes of the bigger name (at least in certain markets) Samsung and Apple phones.
 Keep an eye out for an emerging gap in prices.

-Read our Xiaomi 14 Ultra review.
+Read our full Xiaomi 14 Ultra review.

 Best value for close-up photography: Vivo X100 Pro